UIACC/unix-journey/README.md

 [1.
 What is UNIX?](#1-what-is-unix-?)

 # 1. What is UNIX?
-  - Unix is on of the first widely-used operating systems.
+  - Unix is one of the first widely-used operating systems.

   - Is the basis for many modern Operating systems.